algorandfoundation/xGov/Proposals/xgov-133.md

 ## Present Proposal
 Asset Details - Show the name of the asset, ASA ID, Unit Name, Creator Wallet, Standard(s), Clawback/Freeze, and all of the Asset metdata for ARC3, 16, 19, 36, and 69 NFTs.

+Trades - The ability to easily create a swap of up to 16 assets so users can freely select and trade with each other.
+This will land on the Thurstober Claims page which is part of xGov-114.

 ## Future Blueprint
 Build it.